katzer/cordova-plugin-local-notifications/README.md

 | vibrate                 | androidChannelEnableVibration | The vibration cannot be controlled on iOS.
 So this is a Android only property and can only be set on a channel.
 See [androidChannelEnableVibration](#property-androidchannelenablevibration)|

 #### iOS
-- Show a notification always in the notification center like on Android, also if [iOSForeground](#property-iosforeground) is `false`.
+- Show a notification in the notification center when the app is on foreground, like on Android.
+Happens also if [iOSForeground](#property-iosforeground) is `false`.

 ### Common properties